Please see below for our frequently asked questions regarding criminal and regulatory defence.

 - If you are in a high risk group then please contact us to advise us of this so that we can notify the court and apply for an adjournment.
 The court will want to know as much information as possible about your situation.
 If you are due in court and experiencing symptoms, then, if your case has not already been adjourned, you must contact us us so that we can apply for an adjournment on your behalf.
 Again, the court will want to know as much as possible about the symptoms that you are experiencing.

-- If you are on bail at the moment and you have a case pending before the court, then it is likely that your case will be adjourned, without the need for you to attend at court.
+- If you are on bail at the moment and you have a case pending before the court, then you should be aware that the courts are still operating.
+You will therefore still be required to attend at court in accordance with your bail obligations.
+The Government advice at present is that travel for a court attendance is essential and will not place you in breach of the COVID restrictions.
 If you, or your family member are in custody, then it is likely that your case will go ahead, but that you will appear before the court via video link.
 Each custody case is taken on a case by case basis.
 If you are worried about a case that you have pending in the foreseeable future then please contact us at Poole Alcock, where we will be happy to help you.

 I have bail conditions.
 Am I still subject to them if my case is adjourned?